Voice Command Module

 Record customized voice commands

-If the module is not in English mode, you can speak "Bing-Bing" (or send the command "XAa" in the serial monitor) to switch to English mode.
+If the module is not in English mode, you can speak Bing-Bing (or input the serial command XAa in the serial monitor) to switch to English mode.

 You can record up to 10 voice commands.